-- They learned how valuable cooperation and civility are in a field known much better for the opposites.
+- that valuable cooperation and civility are in a field known much better for the opposites;

-- They learned that the Marianist charism of inclusivity is as applicable in government as it is on campus.
+- the Marianist charism of inclusivity is as applicable in government as it is on campus;

 Each year, the program seeks 12 bright students to continue the reputation of professionalism and excellence that our previous cohorts have established.